 The City's water system originates in a large protected watershed area at the headwaters of the south fork of the Nanaimo River.
-There are two dams in watershed which the capture precipitation and supply raw water to the City of Nanaimo's South Fork Water Treatment Plant.
+There are two dams in capture the watershed which precipitation and supply raw water to the City of Nanaimo's South Fork Water Treatment Plant.
 After treatment, clean potable water is then supplied to the City of Nanaimo, Snuneymuxw First Nation and South West Extension Water District.